natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/introduction/index.md

 # Introduction
-In this lab, we introduced the core concepts of Kubernetes.
+In this tutorial, we introduced the core concepts of Kubernetes.
-All instructions and resources used in this lab are for quick overview only, not detailed instructions.
+All instructions and resources used in this tutorial are for quick overview only, not detailed instructions.
 Please check the official documentation for more details.

 - [Kubernetes Docs](https://kubernetes.io/docs/home/)